Apple and Amazon Deny Chinese Spy Chips Story

 “During the ensuing top-secret probe, which remains open more than three years later, investigators determined that the chips allowed the attackers to create a stealth doorway into any network that included the altered machines.
 Multiple people familiar with the matter say investigators found that the chips had been inserted at factories run by manufacturing subcontractors in China,” according to Bloomberg.

-Apple had apparently discovered spy chips around May 2015 and alerted the FBI without divulging too many details.
+Apple had apparently discovered the Chinese spy chips around May 2015 and alerted the FBI without divulging too many details.
 But it was Amazon’s discovery of the chips and subsequent handing over of the sabotaged hardware that is said to have given U.S. intelligence agencies the required information to thoroughly investigate the issue.
 Though the story appears credible, there is a major problem — none of the “affected” companies have supported the story.
 In fact, many of them have denied the report outright.

 fbi